Personal Injury Protection’s 14 Day rule and Emergency Medical Condition

 What makes the provision so controversial, is that the statute does not make clear exactly how a medical professional is supposed to decide that an injured person has an EMC.
 Likewise, it is not clear how a medical professional is supposed to record an EMC.
 Should they specifically write “This patient’s injuries qualify as an emergency medical condition” on their chart?
 Or, if the diagnosis fits the above definition, is that good enough?
 Which doctor is in charge of making this assessment?
 The EMTs on the scene?
 The first medical professional you see at the hospital?
 The doctor you see the next day in their office?
 Who?

-At Dolman Law Group, we regularly come across claims in which a Florida physician has been denied payment because the claimant’s medical bills have exceeded $2500.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we regularly come across claims in which a Florida physician has been denied payment because the claimant’s medical bills have exceeded $2500.

 Similarly, doctors are not paid because one of the earlier treating physicians did not expressly use the term “Emergency Medical Condition” in their notes.

 In fact, in many of our claims, the official records supplied to us by the medical provider(s) paints a clear picture that the patient has suffered an injury which clearly meets the definition of an EMC.
 But the insurance carriers consistently ignore that part of the records.